obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 **getRevisionHistory**()

 Returns the history of this document as an array of revisions, in forward order.
-Older revisions are NOT guaranteed to have their properties available (existing revisions only).
+Older revisions are NOT guaranteed to have their properties available.

-**newRevision**()

-Create a new, unsaved revision object for this revision's document (existing revisions only).

 **propertyForKey**(key)